Our stand for racial equality

 4. We’re undertaking regular listening sessions to gauge and understand our colleagues’ experiences and progress against our plans.
 As of October 2020, almost 200 colleagues of Black heritage have given us their views so far.
 We plan to keep on listening.

-5. We committed to publish our first ethnicity pay gap report by the end of 2020.
+5. We’ve met our commitment to publish our first ethnicity pay gap report by the end of 2020.

 6. We ensure diversity on all our senior executive recruitment shortlists with a Black, Asian and Minority Ethnic candidate.
 We’ve trained recruiters, hiring managers and third-party suppliers to ensure they understand our expectations and have the tools to hire inclusively.